Personal beliefs and medical practice

 About this consultation

-We’re reviewing the Personal beliefs and medical practice (2013) guidance and want to hear your views on an updated draft of the guidance.
+We’re reviewing the Personal beliefs and medical practice (2013) guidance.

 This guidance forms part of the more detailed guidance on the professional standards.
 It explains how doctors, physician associates (PAs) and anaesthesia associates (AAs) can provide good, safe care and meet professional standards, while taking into account both their own personal beliefs and the beliefs of their patients.